 Melanoma is the most serious type of skin cancer.
 If left untreated, it can spread to other parts of the body and can be fatal.
 Fortunately, if melanoma is identified and treated early, it is almost always curable.
 It is more common on the trunk, head, and neck in men and on the lower legs in women.
 It may appear as a large brownish spot with darker freckles, or in a mole that changes in color or size or bleeds.

 Kaposi’s sarcoma is a rare type of skin cancer that most often affects those who have compromised immune systems such as people who are taking drugs to suppress their natural immune response.
 It can also arise in people of Mediterranean ancestry.

 Kaposi’s sarcoma attacks the skin’s blood vessels and appears as raised purple or red patches on the skin or mucous membranes.

 Merkel cell carcinoma is another type of skin cancer that is linked to sun exposure.
 It most often manifests as firm, shiny, painless nodules on the skin or in hair follicles on the arms, legs, head, or neck.
 The bumps are usually blue, red, or pink.

-This type of cancer is uncommon, which is good news since it is a highly aggressive form of skin cancer with high rates of metastatic spread and death.
+This type of cancer is uncommon, which is good news as it is a highly aggressive form of skin cancer with high rates of metastatic spread and death.

 Sebaceous gland carcinoma

 Sebaceous gland carcinoma is a rare and aggressive type of skin cancer that arises in the oil glands of the skin.
-It can occur anywhere on the body, but it most frequently found on the eyelids where it is often mistaken for other benign eyelid conditions.
+It can occur anywhere on the body, but it is most frequently found on the eyelids, where it is often mistaken for other benign eyelid conditions.